 I’m a pebble picker upper from way back and love even the most basic rocks.
 But here are some of the more unusual ones I have found on my travels.

-This chunk of hematite rock in the Cardiff Natural History Museum shows off its metallic lustre, although the lighting has rendered the its normal charcoal colouring totally off.Bismuth crystals are just plain weird!
+This chunk of hematite rock in the Cardiff Natural History Museum shows off its metallic lustre, although the lighting has rendered the its normal charcoal colouring totally into intriguing shades of brown and green.Bismuth crystals are just plain weird!